 Artist Judith Peck’s Work Exhibited in Burgin Center

 Washington, D.C.-based artist Judith Peck’s work is on display in the Burgin Center for the Arts’ Cofrin Gallery.
-Her show, “Beyond the Portrait,” will be exhibited October 6 through November 20.
+Her show, “Beyond the Portrait,” opened October 6 and will be exhibited through November 20.
 Click here to see samples of her work and learn more about the exhibit.

 Peck, an allegorical figurative artist who has made her life’s work to paint about history and healing, uses a variety of methods and experimental techniques to achieve a diverse range of visual and tactile results that validate a strong narrative.
 Her work has been exhibited by the Masur Museum of Art, the Alexandria Museum of Art, the Washington County Museum of Fine Art, the Lore Degenstein Gallery Competition at Susquehanna University, the Butler Institute of American Art, and Florida A&M University’s Pinnacle Competition, and shown in Context Art Basel in Miami and The Art of Paper show in New York as well as in major galleries and numerous solo shows.
 She was awarded the Strauss Fellowship Grant from Fairfax County [Virginia] as well as an International Artist-in-Residence fellowship in Salzburg, Austria.
 Peck was introduced to Mercersburg through her cousin, faculty emeritus Jim Applebaum.